revelryengine/platform/packages/gltf/__docs__/adding-extensions.md

 1. The loader encounters `node.extensions.EXT_example` in the JSON
 2. It looks up `'EXT_example'` in the registry
 3. It finds the mapping to `NodeEXTExample` for the `Node` schema
-4. It calls `NodeEXTExample.fromJSON(...)` with the JSON data
+4. It calls the internal unmarshalling system, which uses `NodeEXTExample.referenceFields` to dereference any indices
-5. The `fromJSON` method creates a new instance via the constructor
+5. The unmarshalled data is passed to the `NodeEXTExample` constructor to create the instance
 6. The instance is assigned to `node.extensions.EXT_example`

 All of this happens automatically, giving users a seamless, strongly-typed experience when working with glTF extensions.